tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 Inside the second inserted subproduction, the external definition of `X` is not visible.
 Obviously, the same rules apply also to the top-level environment.

-Si badi infine che i binding sono ricorsivi, pertanto non è possibile fare riferimento alla definizione di un simbolo nell’ambiente in una ridefinizione in override del medesimo simbolo.

-Bare also in mind that bindings are recursive, therefore you can't refer to a symbol's environment definition from within an override redifinition of the same symbol.
+Bear also in mind that bindings are recursive, therefore you can't refer to a symbol's environment definition from within an override redefinition of the same symbol.

 **EXAMPLE**